Tyso/truman_escape/Code_of_conduct.md

 # Contributor Covenant Code of Conduct

 ## Our Standards :
-As contributors and maintainers, we pledge to:
+As contributors and maintainers , we pledge to:

 - Be Respectful: Show courtesy and respect to all community members.
 Constructive criticism is encouraged, but personal attacks or derogatory comments are not tolerated.